Add Google Tag Manager to a Maestro Form

 • HTML Saved Page

-4. If present, click on the name of the relevant property
+4. If they exist, click on the name of the relevant property

 <input type="hidden" name="formCode" id="submission_formCode" value="$form.formCode"/>